-2010, 2010s, Angry Robot Books, Arthur C. Clarke Award winner, BSFA nominee, fantasy, hardboiled, Joey Hi-Fi, Lauren Beukes, neo-noir, science fiction, South African, supernatural detective, thriller, urban fantasy
+2010, 2010s, Angry Robot Books, Arthur C. Clarke Award winner, BSFA nominee, fantasy, hardboiled, Joey Hi-Fi, Lauren Beukes, neo-noir, science fiction, South African, supernatural detective, thriller, urban fantasy, World Fantasy Award nominee

-A few months ago, Humble Bundle did something new and different: instead of releasing a batch of independently-developed video games, they released a batch of promising new science fiction and fantasy e-books.
-Since I’d just received my 32gb Nexus 7, I figured it would be a cheap and easy way to pick up some e-books to fill it up with while supporting both authors and charity.
-Besides, leading with Cory Doctorow’s Pirate Cinema and John Scalzi’s Old Man’s War, two releases that live high on my contemporary SF buy-list, was incentive enough.
+In October 2012, Humble Bundle did something new and different: instead of releasing a batch of independently-developed video games, they released a batch of promising new science fiction and fantasy e-books.
+Since I’d just purchased a tablet, I figured it would be a cheap and easy way to pick up some e-books to fill it up with while supporting both authors and charity.
+Besides, leading with Cory Doctorow’s Pirate Cinema and John Scalzi’s Old Man’s War, two releases high on my contemporary SF buy-list, was incentive enough.

-One of those original eight Bundle e-books was Lauren Beukes’ Zoo City, a contemporary urban fantasy/neo-noir that made enough waves that even I have heard its title bandied about.
+One of those original eight Bundle e-books was Lauren Beukes’ Zoo City, which made enough waves that even I have heard its title bandied about.
 Beukes is a South African writer, which also serves as the setting for her novels.
-And Zoo City won a Clarke award and The Kitschies Red Tentacle (whatever that is) and was a nominee for the BSFA (British Science Fiction Award).
+And Zoo City won a Clarke award and The Kitschies Red Tentacle (whatever that is) and was shortlisted for the BSFA Award.
 That’s really all I knew before I felt pressured by the novel’s summary to dive into it.

 The setting for Zoo City is a fresh breath of air.
 After committing severe crimes, criminals find themselves attached to strange animals, much like a wizard’s familiar or a witch’s cat.
 These animals stick around for the rest of your life—unless you’re unlucky enough for your animal to get killed, in which case the hellish Undertow reduces you to ash.
 On the bright side, the animals give their bearer with strange magical powers determined without rhyme or reason.
 Trapped in the slums and considered second-class citizens on a good day, these “animalled” people get by on using their strange powers.
 Or by reverting to their lives of crime, depending.